 Health & Safety Tree Surveys

-Also, we consider all trees on and around your property in respect of H&S tree risk management (see above).
-We undertake a tree survey assessment and provide recommendations to mitigate tree defects and pruning advice to suitably manage your trees.
+Also, we consider all trees on and around your property in respect of H&S tree risk management.
+We undertake a tree survey assessment and provide recommendations you to mitigate tree defects and pruning advice to suitably manage trees.
 Our specialist team provide a prompt survey and fast report turnaround to address the considerations which you, your advisors and other professionals require.

 Trees can cause damage to hard surfaces (driveways, paths etc.), light structures (walls, outbuildings etc.) and buildings.
-Tree/vegetation related damage can be from direct contact and displacement from roots, stem contact or branch contact.
+Tree or vegetation-related damage can be from direct contact and displacement from roots, stem contact or branch contact.
 Or, damage may be indirect by vegetative influence, i.e. from the extraction of water from shrinkable soils.

-Whether it be a preliminary site assessment due to the perceived risk from trees/vegetation, or a detailed investigation of tree-related building damage, our specialist tree consultants can provide preventative and reactive recommendations for tree/vegetation management.
-We provide arboricultural reports for your insurer and work closely with loss adjusters, geotechnical/structural engineers, solicitors and your neighbours to establish the cause of the damage and provide a suitable solution.
+Whether it be a preliminary site assessment due to the perceived risk from trees and vegetation, or a detailed investigation of tree-related building damage, our specialist tree consultants can provide preventative and reactive recommendations for tree/vegetation management.
+We provide tree reports for insurers and work in conjunction with loss adjusters, geotechnical/structural engineers, lawyers and nearby resident to establish the cause of any damage and suggest solutions.

 The right initial advice will allow for preventative site management, pruning works and tree felling to be undertaken.
 Also, advice early after the identification of building damage can allow for the problem to be promptly remediated and potentially reduce the costs.

 Tree Preservation Orders & Conservation Areas